GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2026-02-11-javac-compiler-packages.md

 These matching declarations, `uses` and `provides,` connect the open java.compiler module to the mostly closed jdk.compiler and jdk.javadoc modules where the implementations live.

-### Contents of java.compiler
+### Packages in java.compiler

 The java.compiler module has only six packages, they are all listed with an exports clause in module-info.
 They can be recognized by the 'javax' element with which the package name starts.
 Easy rule of thumb: packages starting with 'javax' belong in java.compiler, all other packages belong to jdk.compiler.

 Here follow short descriptions of these packages.
-The italic text is form the official javadoc:
+The italic text is from the official javadoc:

 #### javax.annotation.processing